Algorithms for group isomorphism via group extensions and cohomology

 \section{Introduction}

-The group isomorphism problem \GpI is to determine whether two finite groups, given by their multiplication tables (``Cayley tables''), are isomorphic.
-For groups of order $n$, the easy $n^{\log n + O(1)}$-time algorithm \cite{FN,Mil78}\footnote{Miller \cite{Mil78} attributes this algorithm to Tarjan.} for the general case of \GpI has barely been improved over the past four decades (it was improved recently to $n^{0.5 \log n + o(\log n)}$ by Rosenbaum \cite{Rosen2}).
-The past few years have witnessed a resurgence of activity on this problem \cite{Gal09,CTW10,BCGQ,QST11,Wag11,BQ,BCQ,Rosen,Rosen2}.
-Before introducing these works and our results, we recall why \GpI is an intriguing problem from the complexity-theoretic perspective.
+The group isomorphism problem (\GpI) is to determine whether two finite groups are isomorphic.
+For groups of order $n$, the easy $n^{\log n + O(1)}$-time algorithm \cite{FN,Mil78}\footnote{Miller \cite{Mil78} attributes this algorithm to Tarjan.} for the general case of \GpI has barely seen any asymptotic improvement over the past four decades; it was improved recently to $n^{1/4 \log n + O(1)}$ by Rosenbaum \cite{Rosen2} (see \cite[Sec.
+2.2]{GR16}), but even the extensive body of work on practical algorithms led by Eick, Holt, Leedham-Green and O'Brien (\eg, \cite{BEO02, ELGO02, BE99, CH03})---resulting in most of the functional algorithms in use today---was recently found \cite{wilsonConf} to only improve the constant in the exponent, still resulting in a $n^{\Theta(\log n)}$-time algorithm for the general case.
+The past few years have witnessed a resurgence of activity on worst-case guaranteed algorithms for this problem \cite{Gal09,BCGQ,QST11,Wag11,LW12,BQ,BCQ,Rosen,Rosen2,BMW15,GQ15}.